How does a Full Wave Rectifier Work? An In-Depth Guide

 Full Wave Rectifier Waveform

-The full wave rectifier’s input AC is exceptionally high.
-The rectifier circuit’s step-down transformer transforms high-voltage alternating current to low-voltage alternating current.
+The rectifier circuit’s input AC is exceptionally high.
+The rectifier circuit’s step-down transformer transforms high-voltage alternating current to low-voltage.
 The anode of the center-tapped diodes is connected to the secondary winding of the transformer and the load resistor.
 The top half of the secondary winding becomes positive during the positive half cycle of the alternating current, while the second half of the secondary winding turns negative.

-Diode D1 is forward biassed during the positive half cycle because it is linked to the top of the secondary winding.
-In contrast, diode D2 is reverse biassed since it is connected to the bottom of the secondary winding.
-As a result, diode D1 will conduct as a short circuit, and D2 will not conduct as an open circuit.
+During this process, Diode D1 is forward-biased during the positive half cycle because it is linked to the top of the secondary winding.
+In contrast, diode D2 is reverse-biased since it is connected to the bottom of the secondary winding.
+As a result, diode D1 will conduct as a short circuit, and D2 will not as an open circuit.

-Since the top half of the secondary circuit becomes negative, and the bottom half of the circuit becomes positive during the negative half cycle, diode D1 is reverse biassed and diode D2 is forward biassed.
-Hence, DC voltage is achieved in full wave rectifiers for both positive and negative half cycles.
+Since the top half of the secondary circuit becomes negative, and the bottom half becomes positive during the negative half cycle, diode D1 is reverse biased and diode D2 is forward biased.
+Hence, the circuit produces DC voltage during both positive and negative half cycles.

-These are some characteristics of the Full-Wave rectifier
+These are some characteristics of the rectifier circuit

 Peak Inverse Voltage